Archimedes' screw

-Archimedes screw is named after Greek mathematician Archimedes who first described it around 234 BC, although there is evidence that the device had been used in Ancient Egypt long before his time.
-A screw conveyor is a similar device which transports bulk materials such as powders and grains.

 History

+Earliest records

+According to Dirk Michael Nuernbergk, the inventor of the Archimedes' screw is "a controversy" amongst historians.
 The screw pump is the oldest positive displacement pump.
 The first records of a water screw, or screw pump, date back to Hellenistic Egypt before the 3rd century BC.
 The Egyptian screw, used to lift water from the Nile, was composed of tubes wound round a cylinder; as the entire unit rotates, water is lifted within the spiral tube to the higher elevation.
 A later screw pump design from Egypt had a spiral groove cut on the outside of a solid wooden cylinder and then the cylinder was covered by boards or sheets of metal closely covering the surfaces between the grooves.

 Some researchers have proposed this device was used to irrigate the Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World.
 A cuneiform inscription of Assyrian King Sennacherib (704–681 BC) has been interpreted by Stephanie Dalley to describe casting water screws in bronze some 350 years earlier.
-This is consistent with classical author Strabo, who describes the Hanging Gardens as irrigated by screws.
+This is consistent with Greek historian Strabo, who describes the Hanging Gardens as irrigated by screws.

+Archimedes' role

-The screw pump was later introduced from Egypt to Greece.
+The screw pump was later introduced from Hellenistic Egypt to Greece.
 It was described by Archimedes, on the occasion of his visit to Egypt, circa 234 BC.
 This tradition may reflect only that the apparatus was unknown to the Greeks before Hellenistic times.
+Athenaeus of Naucratis quotes a certain Moschion in a description on how Hiero II of Syracuse commissioned the design of the Syracusia, a luxury ship which would be a display of naval power.
+It is said to have been the largest ship built in classical antiquity and was launched by Archimedes who designed device with a revolving screw-shaped blade inside a cylinder to remove any potential water leaking through the hull.
+Archimedes' screw was turned by hand, and could also be used to transfer water from a low-lying body of water into irrigation canals.

 Archimedes never claimed credit for its invention, but it was attributed to him 200 years later by Diodorus, who believed that Archimedes invented the screw pump in Egypt.
 Depictions of Greek and Roman water screws show them being powered by a human treading on the outer casing to turn the entire apparatus as one piece, which would require that the casing be rigidly attached to the screw.

-German engineer Konrad Kyeser equipped the Archimedes screw with a crank mechanism in his Bellifortis (1405).
-This mechanism quickly replaced the ancient practice of working the pipe by treading.